 I would very much recommend Mark Emberton to others.
 He put me at ease but, at the same time, let me know what the downsides would be.
 He was also more than happy to explain things to my wife.
 He has a very good team around him.
 The nurses, both male and female, are easy to talk to and make you feel relaxed.

 Mark champions the use of the latest technologies and is very keen to use MRI to diagnose rather than rely on biopsies alone.
 He’s a great believer that this type of treatment is more effective if you can cure the person rather than having someone living with the condition.
 As a cancer survivor in remission, I’m eternally grateful for his care and expertise.

-- If you think you have a vesicovaginal fistula or urinary complication and would like further advice, try speaking to your GP.
+- If you think you have prostate and would like further advice, try speaking to your GP.
 (Don’t have a GP?)

 - To discuss your symptoms with Professor Emberton, you can contact us to book an appointment

 - Additionally our Urology Department can provide further information and assistance in managing your symptoms.